qir-alliance/pyqir/README.md

 License Agreement
 (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) declaring
 that you have the right to, and actually do, grant us the rights to use your contribution.
-A CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately.
+A CLA-bot should automatically determine whether you need to provide a CLA and decorate the PR appropriately.
 Simply follow the instructions provided by the bot.
 You will only need to do this once.